sombersomni/encage/README.md

     console.log(worker.getEarnings());
     }); //Prints out private data!
 ```
 This works incredibly well when working with databases.
-You must use the **_ready_** property of your instance so you can continue where you promises left off.
+You must use the **_ready_** property of your instance so you can continue where your promises left off.

 ## Inheritance